 Born in Nigeria, schooled in Kirkintilloch.
 Son of a Colliery Electrician Father and Shopworker Mother.
 From Irish Grandparents and a large family in North Glasgow.

-Whilst working for the Railways, I began training as an Actor with Hugo Gifford at Strathclyde Theatre Group.
-I was part of the 1977 Inaugural Scottish Youth Theatre Company.
-I went on to study at Drama Centre London under Christopher Fettes and Yat Malmgren, in the traditions of Theatre Workshop and the Group Theatre.
+Whilst working on the Railways, I began training as an Actor with Hugo Gifford at Strathclyde Theatre Group.
+I was part of the 1977 Inaugural Scottish Youth Theatre Company, then studied at Drama Centre London in the traditions of Theatre Workshop and the Group Theatre.
 Graduated 1983.

-2010's saw my children grown and a concentrated return to the Theatre with several productions including the phenomenal 'People, Places and Things' by Duncan Macmillan, directed by Jeremy Herrin.
+The Tenties saw a concentrated return to the Theatre in London with several productions including the phenomenal 'People, Places and Things' by Duncan Macmillan, directed by Jeremy Herrin.
 Starting at The National Theatre, then to Wyndhams and St Ann's NYC.
 Also a year with the The Royal Shakespeare Company, spells at the Royal Exchange in Manchester and a tour of Jack Thorne's Musical 'Junkyard' also directed by Jeremy Herrin.
-Prior to Covid I was at The Bridge in Nick Hytners production of A Midsummer Nights Dream' and as Lockdown began I was playing Mr Myers QC in Witness for the Prosecution at County Hall.
+Prior to Covid I was at The Bridge in Nick Hytners production of A Midsummer Nights Dream' and as Lockdown began I was mid-contract playing Mr Myers QC in Witness for the Prosecution at County Hall.

-Giles Havergal, Former Director of The Citizens in Glasgow told me once that Actors had to live and work wherever they could.
+Giles Havergal, the great Director of The Citizens in Glasgow told me once that Actors had to live and work wherever they could.
 This I've attempted for forty years and some hundred and fifty productions.
 A little Film, some TV, mainly Theatre.